Saber2pr/todolist-pro/Usage/CloudSync.md

 > Supported by 0.2.84 or above

 1. Click the cloud on the bottom toolbar and click Sync.
-Automatic synchronization will be enabled.
-When the current file is modified, it will be automatically uploaded to the cloud and saved.
+The current file will be uploaded to the cloud and saved.

 ![todopro-md-1](https://saber2pr.top/MyWeb/resource/image/todolistpro-cloudsync-1.png)